-Even though I knew Reilly had autism I always held onto a tiny thread of hope that he didn’t.
-I didn’t want my boy to struggle, I wanted him to be accepted; I wanted his biggest worry to be what was in his packed lunch box.
+Even though I knew Reilly was autistic I always held onto a tiny thread of hope that he wasn’t I didn’t want my boy to struggle you see, I wanted him to be accepted; I wanted his biggest worry to be what was in his packed lunch box.

 The day of his diagnosis came in March 2015.
 Myself, Shane and Reilly had to attend a meeting with our speech & language therapist and a pediatrician who had never met Reilly before.
 This made me a bit nervous how could she diagnose my child in a 2 hour meeting?.

 The drive to the centre was awkward.
 Reilly kicking off because we were driving down a road that he hadn’t been down before and Shane & I mostly in silence, broken every now and again with a heavy tension filled sigh.